-The Cambridgeshire and Peterborough Business Growth Co Ltd was tasked with the delivery of a fund for small-scale equity investments into SMEs.
-This programme provided working capital awards of up to £250k to fund growth projects which unlock growth in jobs or scale a company to secure more income generation and jobs at a level where private sector equity finance is lacking due to its focus on high-tech, Intellectual Property (IP) based start-ups and much higher growth rates, which typically favour much higher value equity investments of at least £250k up to £2m and higher. £1.9m has been invested to date, with a potential further £0.3m to be concluded.
+The Cambridgeshire and Peterborough Business Growth Co Ltd iswas tasked with the delivery of a £5.5m-fund for small-scale equity investments into SMEs.
+This programme provides provided working capital awards of up to £250k to fund growth projects which unlock growth in jobs or scale a company to secure more income generation and jobs at a level where private sector equity finance is lacking due to its focus on high-tech, Intellectual Property (IP) based start-ups and much higher growth rates, which typically favour much higher value equity investments of at least £250k up to £2m and higher. £1.9m has been invested to date, with a potential further £0.3m to be concluded.

-The Cambridgeshire and Peterborough Business Growth Co Ltd currently holds these investments, but they are included in the limits in this strategy, as they may transfer to the Combined Authority in the near future if the decision is made to wind up the company.
+The Cambridgeshire and Peterborough Business Growth Co Ltd will holdcurrently holds these investments, sobut they are not-included in the limits in this strategy, howeveras they are mentioned as the Cambridgeshire and Peterborough Business Growth Co Ltd is wholly owned by may transfer to the Combined Authority-in the near future if the decision is made to wind up the company.